kobyrthr/savvydeco/README.md

 # Proud Code:

-- Finally getting a new Product to tie with the person selling the product was so accomplishing.
+- Finally getting a new Product to tie with the seller of the product was so accomplishing.

 ![header](https://github.com/imanirak/savvydeco/blob/main/readmephotos/proudcode.png)